umcconnell/leaf-detective/README.md

 # leaf-detective

-A simple js AI library
+A simple js AI library.

 ## Table of Contents